 The following four courses will be taken concurrently in a field-based methods experience.
 The coursework will encompass both on-campus instruction and elementary classroom participation for a total of 11 hours credit.

 EL333 Methods of Teaching Elementary Science+ 2 credits

 This course provides an examination of current practices in science research and their application to the classroom.
-Emphasis upon process teaching and health issues.
+Emphasis placed upon process teaching.
 Prerequisite: ED219.
-(Fall)
+Concurrent with EL333L (Fall)